twome/pinguno/readme.md

 TODO: the rest

+### Installation

+Clone this repo locally: `git clone git@github.com:twome/pingu.git` [Install Node.js v10.11.0](https://nodejs.org/en/download/) or above if you don't have it.

+### Building/compiling executables

+We use the [`pkg`](TODO) package & binary to build executables.
+- Run `npm run buildcli` or `yarn run buildcli` to run the multiplatform build script with the --dev dependency `pkg` defined in package.json.
+- Alternatively, install `pkg` globally with `npm install -g pkg` or `yarn global add pkg` and run it with your own settings.

 ### Git branch details

 - master: latest working version for public use. develop must pass existing tests/QA before master merges it in
 - develop: latest development version. does not need to work; merge feature branches in once the main gist of the feature is fleshed out)

+## Known bugs & caveats

+- The accuracy of the pings' RTT in milliseconds is currently unknown when using the `net-ping` engine.
+TODO: quantify.
+The accuracy of the `ping` engine is the same as the native `ping` binary.
+- Can't get TTL or byte size of ping responses when using `net-ping` engine (seemingly not supported by it).
+Use inbuilt/native `ping` binary if you need this info.
+- TODO: testing DNS

+- The ICMP 'ping' format was only designed to check if you can contact a given host, not necessarily to prove that you can connect to the internet, or that all of that host server's functions are working correctly.
+In most situations, though, being able to ping several unrelated high-availability servers with a low latency (also know as "round-trip time" or RTT) should indicate that you probably have a solid internet connection.
+- Pingu does not currently test bandwidth, nor can it tell if something else is consuming lots of bandwidth on your local network (which would normally increase the latency you'd see from all external pings).
+Use Pingu data from when all network applications are off & your local network has no-one else using it for the best accuracy.
+- We have not tested if Pingu or native `ping` binary output is useful or admissible evidence in a legal setting.
+Ultimately, without cryptographic methods of proving which computers saw/wrote what, it would be relatively simple for a very computer-literate person to "doctor"/forge the output of Pingu.
+This means it may be hard for you to use Pingu to legally force your ISP to provide better service or get a refund etc. At the very least, it could help your ISP to identify the precise times and causes of your internet outages, or stop your ISP from "gaslighting" you by lying to you that the fault is on your end -- in which case, you'd instead have the info you need to look for a different ISP, or attempt to publicise your issue to apply marketing/social pressure on your ISP to help you.

+## Administration things

 ### Version system